kshedden/workshops/dair3/meta/meta.md

 - There are several ways to integrate independent p-values, that is, to produce an overall p-value that combines the evidence in the individual p-values.
-This p-value reflects the _global_ or _omnibus_ null hypothesis that the null hypothesis is true in all studies being combined.
+This overall p-value reflects the _global_ or _omnibus_ null hypothesis that the null hypothesis is true in all studies being combined.

   - The fact that underpins most p-value combining procedures is that if the